UPDATE #4 – September 15, 2020

 Generally, insurance (or the state) does pay for the testing done at mainland hospitals when ordered by a doctor, and we are billing insurance for the nasal swab tests we have on Island (see above), but the saliva test cannot be submitted directly to insurance.
 Check with your own health insurance company to be sure.
 If you need help paying for a test, contact IHP and we will try to help you privately.

 - How to leave FI for COVID Testing?

-If you need to leave the Island for testing or medical treatment, you should ideally leave via ferry, in your own car.
+If you need to leave the Island for testing or medical treatment, you should ideally leave via ferry, and stay in your own car for the entire voyage.